 Letters of evaluation from experts in the candidate's field are a significant factor in consideration for appointment or promotion.
-Individuals from whom letters of evaluation are requested should be told the criteria for scholarly activity as defined in this document and should be asked to comment on the skills of the candidate as appropriate for the relevant track.
+Individuals from whom letters of evaluation are requested should be told the criteria for scholarly and other activity as defined in this document and should be asked to comment on the skills of the candidate as appropriate for the relevant track.
 Evaluation of the quality and significance of the faculty member's standing relative to individuals at the same level of appointment or advancement must be provided.
-For appointment or promotion to tenurable ranks, letters from at least four but no more than eight scholars or professional specialists outside the University who have not been significant collaborators or mentors of the candidate are required.
-A majority of the external references should be nominated by someone other than the candidate.
-All references should be acknowledged authorities in the field and should hold at least the rank for which the candidate is being proposed.
-Up to three additional letters may be submitted from individuals who personally know the candidate and can address the candidate's qualifications in the areas of teaching, patient care, and University service.
+For salaried appointment or promotion to the rank of associate professor or professor, letters from at least five but no more than eight scholars or professional specialists outside the University who have not been significant collaborators or mentors of the candidate are required.
+All references should be acknowledged authorities in the field and should hold the rank of full professor or equivalent (e.g., industry or government research positions).
+Additionally, letters from individuals who have collaborated with the candidate may be submitted but may not be counted towards the minimum of five external reviewers.